sergueik/powershell_selenium/external/csharp/filehelper_tester/README.md

 ```

-run two of the same in sobling console windows
+run two of the same in two sibling console windows
-The one which starts later, will display:
+The one which starts second, will log to console:
 ```text
 Datafile: c:\temp\data.txt
 HoldInterval: 5000